bencw99/PID-Robot/README.md

 PID-Robot
 =========

-A Robot created to test the functions of encoders and PID controllers
+A program created to test the functions of encoders and PID controllers and make sure the robot can drive properly